 Code, Culture, and Leadership Convenings

-Code, Culture, and Leadership convenings are cohort-driven events where small groups come together to work and problem-solve on a common theme.
+Code, Culture, and Leadership convenings were cohort-driven events where small groups come together to work and problem-solve on a common theme.

-These events began with code convenings, where two-person teams from several newsrooms assembled, each with an open-source project that needed last-mile development and documentation to be ready for release.
-Building on that model, in 2017 we also began hosting convenings around themes that help newsrooms build new and stronger leadership, and more resilient, inclusive culture.
+Starting in 2017, we held events where two-person teams from several newsrooms assembled, each with an open-source project that needed last-mile development and documentation to be ready for release, as well as events around themes that helped newsrooms build new and stronger leadership, and more resilient, inclusive culture.

-During these events, we’ve seen how teams working on separate projects still build relationships with each other, and how working side-by-side strengthens everyone’s projects.
-Our convenings have grown to emphasize relationship-building and cohort support even more explicitly as participants come together to take on projects and questions.
+During these events, we got to see how teams working on separate projects are able to build relationships with each other, and how working side-by-side strengthens everyone’s projects.
+Our convenings grewe to emphasize relationship-building and cohort support even more explicitly as participants came together to take on projects and questions.

 The latest from the OpenNews team